Absorbency Aid: chemical additive that increases finished paper absorbency: sometimes called wicking. Typical chemistry is surfactant based.

 Poly-DADMAC: poly diallyldimethylammonium chloride.
 High charge density, cationic polymer used for charge neutralization, retention programs and is a common titrant used in charge demand testing when the system has an anionic charge.

 Polymer: large molecules that consist of many similar subunits (monomers) bonded together.
 They are usually categorized as low, medium or high molecular weight.
-Their charge can be cationic, anionic or nonionic.
+A polymer charge can be cationic, anionic or nonionic.

 Porosity: indication of void volume in the paper web.
 Usually tested by passing air through the sheet.